-Туре Valuation technique Significant unobservable inputs Convertible notes Discounted cash flows Not applicable
+Туре Valuation technique Significant unobservable inputs Convertible notes Discounted cash flows Not applicable Promissory notes Discounted cash flows Not applicable

 Unless otherwise stated, the carrying amounts of financial instruments reflect their fair value.
 The carrying amounts of cash and cash equivalents, trade and other receivables and trade and other payables are assumed to approximate their fair values due to their short-term nature.
 The fair value of financial liabilities is estimated by discounting the remaining contractual maturities at the current market interest rate that is available for similar financial instruments.